Jana Shoulders, CPA, AIF®, AEP®

 Jana holds a bachelor’s degree in business administration in accounting from the University of Tulsa.

 Jana serves on the Student Investment Advisory Board at the University of Tulsa and also gives her time to the Tulsa Community College Board of Regents, The Gilcrease Museum, Tulsa Parks and Recreation, Tulsa Library Trust, Girls Scouts of Eastern Oklahoma, Hillcrest Medical Center, the Philbrook Museum of Art, Tulsa Regional Chamber and the Women Presidents Organization.
 She is a founding member of the International Center for Wealth Advisory Excellence and a member of the International Women’s Forum.
-She is an avid bull riding fan, cyclist, occasional snow skier and yogi.
+Jana enjoys cycling, snow skiing, yoga and is a bull riding fan.